Chester Greyhound Stadium

 Chester Greyhound Stadium was a greyhound racing stadium on Sealand Road, west Chester, Cheshire.
 It is not to be confused with Sealand Road football stadium.

 Origins and opening

 The stadium was constructed on the north side of Sealand Road almost next door to the football stadium found on its east side.

 History

+The first meeting was held on Saturday 3 August 1935, and was opened by Alderman Sheriff W. H.Ebrey.
+The spectators could choose to view the racing from the County Stand, the Grandstand or Silver ring.
+The County stand was the most expensive at 2s 6d.
+The Chester Greyhound Racing Association Ltd owned the stadium and was led by Chairman H. Deverill.

-The stadium was trading in January 1939, initially racing every Monday at 7.45pm with a totalisator available, and then every Saturday as well.
+Initially racing was every Monday, Friday and Saturday at 7.45pm with a totalisator available.
 It closed temporarily from September 1939 until reopening on 14 October 1939 and regularly raced throughout wartime.
-In 1946 the track was under the control of the Chester Greyhound Racing Association Ltd.
+In 1946 the track remained under the control of the Chester Greyhound Racing Association Ltd.

-Racing was held on Monday and Saturday nights with the track circumference being 440 yards.
+As the racing continued, it was held on Monday and Saturday night, with the track circumference being 440 yards.
 Race distances were 530 and 755 yards and races consisted of mainly five dogs and using an 'Inside Sumner' hare system.
 The racing was independent (unaffiliated to a governing body).